wp-plugins/kevinjohn-gallagher-pure-web-brilliants-url-not-html/readme.txt

 Stable tag: 			2.0

 Don't you hate when WordPress decides that you ALWAYS want it to format your image string for you?

+== Description ==

+Don't you hate when WordPress decides that you ALWAYS want it to format your image string for you?
 What if you want the image url so that you can use CSS in a future compatible way?